 Store your vegan zucchini muffins at room temperature for up to 3 days, covered in plastic wrap or in a sealed container.

-To keep a little longer, refrigerate for up to 1 week.
+To keep them longer, refrigerate them for up to 1 week.

-You may also freeze your muffins for up to 2 months.
-Make sure to fully cool them to room temperature and then freeze right away (same day they’re made) to lock in the freshness.
+Or freeze them in a freezer-safe airtight container for up to 3 months.
+Make sure to fully cool them to room temperature and freeze them the same day they’re made to lock in the freshness.

 Expert Tips

-- Make sure to let the batter rest for 10 minutes before spooning into your muffin pan and baking.
-This extra time allows the zucchini to release moisture into your batter and it also gives the oat flour a chance to absorb some of that moisture, resulting in fluffy, moist and delicious vegan zucchini muffins.
+- Let the muffin batter rest for 10 minutes before spooning it into your muffin tin.
+This wait time allows the zucchini to release moisture into your batter and it gives the oat flour time to absorb extra moisture, resulting in fluffy, moist, and delicious vegan zucchini muffins.

 Rosa